mobizt/FirebaseClient/README.md

 > This problem is only specific to `Firebase Realtime Database` with `Arduino® UNO R4 WiFi` that compiled using `PlatformIO IDE` only.

-## Incompatability Between Old Firebase Library and This Firebase Library.
+## Change from the ancestor library.

-This library APIs are not compattible with the Firebase-ESP8266, Firebase-ESP32 and Firebase-ESP-Client libraries.
+The library APIs are not compattible with the ancestor libraries.

-If you are using those libraries, the code should be rewritten.
+If you are using those libraries, the code should be rewritten or cleate the wrapper class (see [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to do this).

 In addition, some features are changed which included the following.

 - ### FirebaseJson

 There is no `JSON` library included in this `FirebaseClient` library.
-If you still prefer to use `FirebaseJson` functions as in the old library, you have to include it manually in your code.
+If you still prefer to use `FirebaseJson` functions as in the ancestor library, you have to include it manually in your code.

 The `FirebaseJson` library can be installed via the Arduino's Library Manager and PlatformIO's Library Manager or can be downloaded and install from the [FirebaseJson Repository](https://github.com/mobizt/FirebaseJson).